 This Friday however I stopped by a hospital to visit my uncle who had heart surgery on Tuesday.
 This meant that I didn’t get home until after 9pm.
 Unfortunately, we were supposed to stop feeding our cat (Austin) so that he could fast before a vet visit.
 Since cats cannot be trusted to fast on their own, this meant being home in order to feed them and then removing the food so that neither could eat after 9pm.

-This still could have worked if Nightingale had come home since this was the first Friday in forever that her shift ended before 8pm, but felt the pull of guilt from her sister (Sister-In-Law to me) moving back to Michigan, so she went over there after work and neither of us were home in time to feed the cats before beginning his fast.
+This still could have worked if Nightingale had come home since this was the first Friday in forever that her shift ended before 8pm, but felt the pull of guilt from her sister (Sister-In-Law to me) moving back to Michigan, so she went over there after work and neither of us was home in time to feed the cats before beginning his fast.

 That wasn't the worst because we could simple reschedule Austin's appointment.
 However Maggie, our other cat, needed to have her heart rate checked.
 We've been feeding her special medicine which we ran out of Thursday.
 Nightingale was supposed to pick up the replacement medicine but forgot on Thursday (her day off) and neither of us could get it Friday.
 We thought missing one day wouldn't be the worse thing but the Vet pointed out -- something Nightingale already knew -- that without being on the medication consistently, we cannot accurately determine if the medicine is working or not.

 So our vet is mad at us for being the kind of parent that my SIL despises.
 And you'd think we'd learn our lesson and rush right out after the vet appointment to get the medication, but nope.
 We automatically drove to SIL's house to help them pack the final truckload for their move to Michigan.